-Sweepstakes rules may be many pages long, or they may only take up a sentence or two, but they should be present and easy to find.
+Sweepstakes rules may be many pages long, or they may only cover a sentence or two, but they should be present and easy to find.

 However, they should never require that you enter financial information such as a credit card number, bank account number, or social security number in order to enter to win.

 If you do win a prize, you may be required to reveal your social security number, but this should never be asked on an entry form.

 Legitimate companies run sweepstakes in order to promote their products, websites, or services.
 If you cannot tell who the sponsor is or what they are promoting, you should be extremely wary of the sweepstakes.

-A good way to check whether sweepstakes really originate from the reputable sponsors they claim is to check the sponsor's main web page and see if there is any reference to the sweep.
-Not all sponsors will advertise their giveaways on their main web pages, but most do.
+A good way to check whether sweepstakes really come from reputable sponsors is to visit the company's main web page and see if it references the sweep.
+Not all sponsors advertise their giveaways on their main web pages, but many do.

 Some sweepstakes sites will just give you the creeps, even though you can't pinpoint exactly why.
-If you get a really bad feeling about a particular giveaway, just pass it by.
+If you get a bad feeling about a particular giveaway, just pass it by.

 There are more sweepstakes out there than you could possibly enter, so there's no reason to risk putting your personal information at risk if you suspect that the giveaway is not legitimate.